ahmedssabir/Belief-Revision-Score/README.md

 <img align="center" width="400" height="200" src="example.jpg">

-In this example, we will use the **second method** with Pre-trained [GloVe](https://nlp.stanford.edu/projects/glove/) Vector to extract the negative information related to the visual context but not detected in the image.
+In this example, we will use the **second method** with a Pre-trained [GloVe](https://nlp.stanford.edu/projects/glove/) vector to extract the negative information related to the visual context but not detected in the image.

 ```
 conda create -n GloVe python=3.8 anaconda